 “Come on,” Gilbert pressed, pushing him a glass of whiskey.
 “Loosen up.
-Sound a lot like someone I know.”
+You sound a lot like someone I know.”

-Trystan caught the glass and inspected the second lietuenant carefully.
+Trystan caught the glass and inspected the second lieutenant carefully.
 Gilbert was unrefined but Trystan got from him a sense of loyalty.
 “Yes, the salary is suitable.”

 The Capricornian soldiers continued to converse in their native tongue for several hours before Marionette abruptly slammed her hands on the table, leapt to a stand, and drew the attention of the room.

 After registering Olivier’s pale and nauseous expression, Trystan quickly went over to the table.
 There, he found a long sheet of paper filled to the brim with numbers, variables, and degrees.